DIY – How To Make A Milking Table. Read This Before You Start Drilling

 Use a 12–14 inch hole saw attachment on a power drill (these are large, so make sure your drill can handle it).

-Clamp the massage table securely before drilling — large hole saws generate torque.
+Clamp the massage table securely before drilling as large hole saws generate torque.

 Place the pilot bit of the hole saw on your marked center point and apply steady, even pressure.

-Keep the drill perfectly vertical — any angle will bind the blade.
+Keep the drill perfectly vertical as any angle will bind the blade.

 Stop occasionally to clear sawdust, which helps prevent burning the wood.